DigitalPhonetics/IMS-Toucan/README.md

 [LibriTTS](https://research.google/tools/datasets/libri-tts/) using this toolkit.
 Fans of the videogame Portal may recognize who was used as the reference speaker for this utterance.

+[Interactive Demo of our entry to the Blizzard Challenge 2021.](https://colab.research.google.com/drive/1bRaySf8U55MRPaxqBr8huWrzCOzlxVqw) This is based on an older version of the toolkit though.
+It uses FastSpeech2 and MelGAN as vocoder and is trained on 5 hours of Spanish.

 ---